tyriksheyh4567/not_samsung.sm8250-4.19/README.md

 ## Notes

-- This is intended for personal use.
-Proceed with caution.
+- This is intended for personal use
-- For a more actively maintained source, refer to [upstream](https://github.com/notkernel-oss/not_samsung.sm8250-4.19).
+- For a more actively maintained source, refer to [upstream](https://github.com/notkernel-oss/not_samsung.sm8250-4.19)

 ## Credits